JainAnki/ADSMI-Notebooks/README.md

        - Develop an understanding of Model-Selection
        - Akaike's Information Criteria (AIC) and Bayesian Information Criteria (BIC)

 9. Evaluation of Performance Metrics
+    - Working with UCI PIMA Indian Diabetes Dataset and Social Network Advertising dataset
     - Learnings
        - learn about Classification tasks in Machine learning
        - learn the appropriate performance metrics according to use case
-       - Working with UCI PIMA Indian Diabetes Dataset and Social Network Advertising dataset
 10. Naive Bayes and Decision Trees
     - Learnings
        - understanding the basics of decision trees and Naive Bayes Algorithm
        - use multiple metrics which are popular with the decision tree algorithm and Naive Bayes
 11. Perceptron and Intro to SVM
+    - Worked with Iris.csv
     - Learnings
        - understanding and experimenting with perceptrons and SVMs
+12. Hard and Soft Margin and Kernel Support Vector Machines - SVM
+    - Learnings
+       - understand the basics of soft margin vs hard margin SVM
+       - code a soft margin SVM and a hard margin SVM from scratch.
+       - solve a problem using kernel ridge regression.
+13. Ensemble Learning and Random Forests
+    - Learnings
+       - understand Ensemble learning and Ensemble methods
+       - perform Voting Classifier and Bagging Classifier using Scikit-Learn package
+       - understand the concept of Random Forest
+       - perform classification using RandomForestClassifier
+       - implement Gradient Boosting
+14. Clustering
+    - a dataset containing car sales
+    - Learnings
+      - understand the concept of clustering.
+      - use different types of clustering methods like
-       - Worked with Iris.csv
+          - K-Means,
+          - Hieranchical and,
+          - Gaussian Mixture Models.
+      - compare the three different techniques on a standard datas
-12. Sentiment Analysis using linear classifiers and unsupervised clustering.
+15. Sentiment Analysis using linear classifiers and unsupervised clustering.
     - a dataset containing amazon review information along with ratings
     - Learnings
       - undertake several important steps like cleaning the data and normalizing the data points.